GeoscienceAustralia/PyRate/README.md

     source ~/pyrate_venv/bin/activate

 Note, in the above, the first command `sudo apt-get -y build-dep matplotlib` installs all the build dependencies for `matplotlib`.

+Once inside the `virtualenv`, navigate to the `PyRate` code:

+    cd PyRate # This is where the requirements.txt exists pip install -r requirements.txt

 ## Anaconda setup for `PyRate`